Lope Ruiz de Esparza: Family

 Don Lope and his descendants would go on to make up some of the oldest and most prominent families of the Highlands of Jalisco and Aguascalientes within the ancient Kingdom of Nueva Galicia.

+Notable descendants from this line include Mexican politicians such as Secretary Gerardo Ruiz de Esparza and Luis Ruben de Valadéz (né Valadéz-Hernandez II) from the marriage of Lope "el Mayor" Ruíz de Esparza y de Espinosa, Lord of the palaces of Esparza (Galar) and Zariquiegui with Maria Ana Díaz de Eguinoa in 1553, Aguascalientes, Kingdom of Nueva Galicia.